National Protection War

-The National Protection War (護國戰爭 (护国战争, Hù guó zhànzhēng)), also known as the Anti-Monarchy War, was a civil war that took place in China between 1915 and 1916.
-Only three years earlier, the last Chinese dynasty, the Qing dynasty, had been overthrown and the Republic of China was established in its place.
-The cause of the war was the proclamation by Yuan Shikai, the President of the Republic, of himself as the Hongxian Emperor, Emperor of the Empire of China.
+The National Protection War (護國戰爭 (护国战争, Hù guó zhànzhēng)), also known as the Anti-Monarchy War, or the Third Revolution, was a civil war that took place in China from December 1915 to July 1916.
+Following the overthrow of the Qing dynasty three years previously, the Republic of China was established in its place.
+The war was caused by President Yuan Shikai's proclamation of the Empire of China, with himself as the Hongxian Emperor.

-In Yunnan province, military leaders, including Tang Jiyao, Cai E and Li Liejun, declared their independence and launched military expeditions against Yuan Shikai.
-Yuan's army experienced several defeats and fractured, which led other provinces in the south to declare independence as well.
+In Yunnan, military leaders, including Tang Jiyao, Cai E and Li Liejun, declared their independence and launched military expeditions against Yuan Shikai.
+Yuan's Beiyang Army experienced several defeats and fractured, which led other provinces in the south to declare independence as well.
 Eventually, under immense pressure from the entire nation, Yuan Shikai was forced to abdicate.
-He resumed his rule as President and died a few months later.
+He resumed his rule as president and died a few months later.

 Origin

 After Yuan Shikai plotted the assassinations of Song Jiaoren and Chen Qimei, founders of the Kuomintang, Sun Yat-sen launched the Second Revolution against him.
 It was unsuccessful, and Sun Yat-sen was forced to flee to Japan while the Kuomintang was dissolved.
 Between August and December 1915 supporters of Yuan began to clamor for the restoration of a Chinese monarchy.
-Yuan declared himself emperor of the his new Chinese Empire under the name Hongxian Emperor.
+Yuan declared himself emperor of the new Chinese empire under the name Hongxian Emperor.
 The new empire was due to formally launch on 1 January 1916, when he intended to conduct the accession rites.

 Process

-Shortly after Yuan Shikai proclaimed himself the Hongxian Emperor, Cai E and Tang Jiyao rulers of Yunnan province declared independence in the provincial capital, Kunming.
+Shortly after Yuan Shikai proclaimed himself the Hongxian Emperor, Cai E and Tang Jiyao rulers of Yunnan declared independence in the provincial capital, Kunming.
 The date was 25 December 1915.
 They organized the National Protection Army and began a military expedition against Yuan Shikai and his supporters to defeat the new Imperial China, and save the Republic of China.
-The Hongxian Emperor sent 80,000 men in an attempt to attack Yunnan, but his troops suffered a major defeat in Sichuan province.
-Before this defeat, Guizhou and Guangxi provinces declared their independence between February and March 1916.
+Yuan Shikai sent 80,000 men in an attempt to attack Yunnan, but his troops suffered a major defeat in Sichuan province.
+Before this defeat, Guizhou and Guangxi provinces declared their independence between January and March 1916.
 Guangdong, Shandong, Hunan, Shanxi, Jiangxi and Jiangsu followed suit and declared their independence shortly thereafter.
 Discord began to surface even inside the emperor's government in the national capital of Beijing.
 Faced with mounting pressure, Yuan Shikai was forced to abdicate on 22 March 1916, but he returned to his office of president and the war continued.
 He died soon after, on 6 June 1916.
 Eight days after his death, on 14 July 1916, the National Protection War was ended, with the provinces rescinding their declarations of independence.
 The independent provinces were controlled by warlords though, and so the Warlord Era began.